 The Company's equity securities are not majorly susceptible to market price risk.
+However, the Company's Board of Directors reviews and approves all equity investment decisions after exercising due diligence which may affect the market related risk.

 2. Credit Risk